Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, CBB, more

 QB Matthew Stafford, Los Angeles Rams, 2.5 passing touchdowns - Lower (0.76x)

 Stafford has thrown two or fewer touchdown passes in each of his last five games against the Seattle Seahawks.
 In his last game against the Seahawks, he threw two touchdowns and one interception in a 26-20 overtime win at Seattle on Nov.
 3, 2024.
-The SportsLine model is projecting 2.3 touchdowns.
+Seattle hasn't allowed a single quarterback to throw for more than two touchdowns this season, as the SportsLine model is projecting 2.3 touchdowns for Stafford.
 Pick it at Underdog:

 WR Jerry Jeudy, Cleveland Browns, 3.5 receptions - Higher (0.86x)